breethomas/guiceworks/Readme.md

 Pink.

 ## WIP
+- Add the footer in
+- Tune the layouts for smaller devices
+- Test out images for retina
 - Fix the bug with the very last card trigger
-- Rock the correct fonts
-- Tune the layouts for smaller devices
 - Test on some browsers
 - Setup Cloudinary for assets on production
 - Get real content rolling